How about a mask

 This was supposed to be part of a rifle case.
 Now it's a mask.

 The real goal in this Mask project was to not waste the leather.

 Click here for all the photos in this project

-On the right side the stitches are closer to the edge.
-As you can see from the image above (top right) I punched the holes first the ones I liked best (right side of mask) I eyeballed the distance from the edge for the holes.
+On the right side, the stitches are closer to the edge.
+As you can see from the image above (top right) I punched the holes first the ones I liked best (right side of the mask) I eyeballed the distance from the edge for the holes.
 For the ones I don't love I used a special tool that was adjusted farther from the edge.
-I was lazy, I could have readjusted the tool, but I also wanted to see how it would turnout.
+I was lazy, I could have readjusted the tool, but I also wanted to see how it would turn out.
 The stitching is not where the original project failed.
 It was a design flaw on my part or unrealistic goals.
-For this mask project the two sides being stitched differently is actually good.
+For this mask project, the two sides being stitched differently is actually good.

 Anyway, on the second stitch on the right side, I also started on the open end.
 I feel for this made it easier to stitch, but I had access to both sides (inside and outside) of the mask.